TheBigEye/Fake-Update/README.md

 # Fake Windows Update Prank
-Play a funny prank on your friends by mimicking the Windows update.
-After the update, a fake Blue Screen of Death will appear, giving you a chance to reveal the prank!
-This repository contains a simple prank website that allows you to simulate a Windows update process and surprise your friends.
+Pull a Hilarious Prank on Your Friends with a Fake Windows Update and Surprise Blue Screen of Death!.
+Add a touch of fun to your day by hosting the best Windows themed prank.
+This repository hosts a cleverly designed website that flawlessly replicates the infamous Windows update process, spanning various versions of Windows like XP, Vista, 7, 8, 10, and even 11.

-This repository is inspired by https://github.com/dartzcn/fakeupdate and [fakeupdate.net](https://fakeupdate.net)
+This repository is inspired by https://github.com/dartzcn/fakeupdate, and the classic [fakeupdate.net](https://fakeupdate.net)

 ## Table of Contents
 - [Introduction](#introduction)